-After developing an emergency plan, families should begin compiling their emergency supply kit.
 Preparing for a storm doesn’t have to be difficult.
 However, in times of stress, basic necessities can be forgotten so start slowly stock-piling and/or identifying necessary items before a storm approaches.

 Keeping babies and children safe and happy during and after a storm should also be an important priority.
 If you choose to stay at home during a storm, be aware of child hazards such as heavy, sharp hurricane shutters, downed power lines and flooded streets, filled bathtubs as a drowning risk, and be sure to store gas and operate generators away from children.